pytroll/pytroll-collectors/doc/source/index.rst

 reception, in which external software deposits files on the file system, may look somewhat like this:

-* The chain starts :ref:`trollstalker` to monitor files.
+* The chain starts with :ref:`trollstalker` to monitor files.
   :ref:`trollstalker` uses inotify and sends a `posttroll`_ message when a file appears.
 * This message is received by :ref:`segment-gatherer`.
 Depending on the